dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

   - imposes restrictions on finalization actions to allow calling these actions outside of Dart universe.

-The following classes are added to `dart:core` library
+The following classes are added to the new `dart:weakref` library

 ```dart
 /// A register of objects which may invoke a callback when those objects